 All it takes is one algorithm change and your thriving social media channel is nothing but crickets.
 That’s one of the dangers of investing in a platform you don’t own.

-Texting, on the other hand, is a channel where you own the list.
-You’re building an audience and you can’t be held hostage by the whims of a tech company.
+Text messaging, on the other hand, is a channel where you own the contact list.
+You’re building an audience and you can’t be held hostage by the whims of Meta, Google, Apple, or anyone else.

 Don’t get us wrong—there’s a place for social media.
 You need a channel where people can discover you.
 Social media is great for that and you shouldn’t ignore it.

 But you have to find the right balance.
-Investing in an owned channel like texting can give your marketing strategy the right balance.
+Investing in an owned channel like SMS can give your marketing strategy the right balance.

 7. Don’t Understand Compliance

 The laws and regulations surrounding texting can be daunting.
-With million dollar fines, nonprofits are wise to think twice about legal issues.
+With million dollar fines in real time, nonprofits are wise to think twice about legal issues.
+You can’t just spam phone numbers.

 That’s why Rally is here to help.
 We get that legal compliance for texting can be overwhelming.
 That’s why we built the Rally platform with compliance included.
 We’re here to help your organization stay within the legal guardrails, whether that’s through opt-in sign ups, confirmation messages, or required information.